memoblue/memoblue.github.io/_posts/2016-08-14-javascript-array-methods.md

 ## Array.reduce()

 The `reduce()` method reduces an array to a single value by running a callback function that takes 4 arguments: the previous element, the current element, the current index, and (less useful) the array.
+It also takes an optional starting value as a second argument after the callback.

 ```js
 [2,4,5].reduce((prev, next) => prev + next); // 11